A lady with alcoholism sitting worried, her family and friends intervening to help her

 Holding an alcohol intervention may seem drastic, but it might be just the thing your loved one needs to get healthier — and happier.

-In this post, we’ll explore what an alcohol intervention is and how to do one effectively.
+In this post, we’ll explore what an alcohol intervention is and how to do an intervention for alcohol misuse effectively.
 We’ll also look at treatment options for those of us struggling with alcohol misuse.
 Let’s get started!

 What Is an Alcoholic Intervention?